whipowill/d2r-lite/README.md

 - 10x10 stash size.
 - 3 pages of shared stash.
 - Auto gold pickup.
+- Ladder-only Runewords.
 - Uber events, Diablo Clone.
 - Loot filter (not in D2R).
 - Map hack (not in D2R).

 ## Install

-Paste in the files, run with ``-direct -txt -3dfx`` in the game shortcut.
+Paste in the files, run with ``-3dfx -direct -txt`` in the game shortcut.

 ## Credits